camsaul/methodical/README.md

 The *effective method* is the method that is ultimately invoked when you invoke a multimethod for a given dispatch value.
-With vanilla Clojure multimethods, `get-method` returns this "effective method" (which is nothing more than a single function); in Methodical, you can use `effective-method` to get an effective method that combines all auxiliary methods and primary methods.
+With vanilla Clojure multimethods, `get-method` returns this "effective method" (which is nothing more than a single function); in Methodical, you can use `effective-method` to build an effective method that combines all auxiliary methods and primary methods into a single composed function.
 By default, this effective method is cached.

 ## Constructing and composing multimethods programmatically